dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

 After comparing those mechanisms for the "creation" and diffusion of influence in society, I'll

-- detail how individuals in most every society can empower themselves by strengthening those influence creation mechanisms => *particularly, education!*
+- detail how individuals in most every society can harness influence creation and diffusion empower themselves
+  - education can be used to strengthen or weaken those influence creation mechanisms and so is an incredibly important vehicle for affecting change.

 - how else does influence flow in the micro scale?
   - what do we use it one? we need things (favors, jobs, etc) from